Critical Minerals Infrastructure Fund – Contribution funding

 Selection process and timelines

-After applying, you will receive a notification of whether your application meets basic completeness and eligibility criteria.
-In the context of the first call for proposals, for stream 1, this notification will come after the application window closes.
-For stream 2, which will have a continuous intake approach, it will come shortly after your application is submitted.
+After submitting a full application, applicants will receive a notification of whether their application meets basic completeness and eligibility criteria.
+In the context of this current call for proposals, for Stream 1 – Preconstruction, this notification will come after the application window closes on June 27, 2025.
+For Stream 2 – Shovel ready, which will have a continuous intake approach, it will come shortly after the application is submitted, with precise timing depending on the volume and complexity of applications received.
 Applications that meet the eligibility criteria will be retained for a full assessment.

-CMIF funding decisions will be made through project assessments that will determine the merit of the project and strength of the application.
-CMIF project assessments will involve an interdepartmental process engaging expertise from relevant federal departments to make recommendations on applications.
+CMIF project assessments will involve an interdepartmental process engaging expertise from relevant federal departments as well as provincial and territorial partners to inform recommendations on applications.

 Application assessments will include: